HaukeBartsch/dicom_intent/README.md

 ## Step 2

-Extract the intent from the accidental fields as a new column.
-Use a CART model to learn the intent from the physical scan parameters.
+Extract the intent from the accidental fields as a new column called 'Intent'.
+Use a CART model to learn intent from the physical scan parameter (see intent.R).

-Here an example for the such a generated tree:
+Here an example for the such a generated (and pruned) tree:

 ```